01

 While personal taxes are minimal, there are transaction-based taxes that apply when buying or selling property in Saudi Arabia.
 Understanding these costs is essential for accurate investment planning.

-A 5% Real Estate Transaction Tax applies to all property transfers in Saudi Arabia.
-This tax is calculated on the property value or sale price and is typically paid by the buyer at the time of transfer.
+A 5% Real Estate Transaction Tax (RETT) applies to property transfers in Saudi Arabia.
+It is calculated on the total agreed sale price, payable to ZATCA (Zakat, Tax and Customs Authority) at the time of title-deed transfer, and applies equally to Saudi and non-Saudi buyers.

 Footnotes